subratamondal1/django-crm/README.md

 To run this app on your local machine follow these steps:

 1. ✅ Git clone this repository.
-2. ✅ Then from the root-path run the command from terminal: `make build` or `docker-compose up --build`.
+2. ✅ Then from the root-folder execute the command: `docker-compose up --build`.
 3. ✅ On successfull execution the app should be running @ [**localhost:8000**](localhost:8000)

 > **Note:** make sure **docker** is installed on your device.